dbashyal/Magento_PHP_Web_Developer/README.md

 ## Objective

-To obtain a challenging and rewarding senior web developer position where I can utilize my knowledge, proficiency, and skills to contribute to a company's growth.
+To obtain a challenging and rewarding senior magento web developer position where I can utilize my knowledge, proficiency, and skills to contribute to a company's growth.

 ## Work experience